hellpig/a-graceful-Sudoku-player/README.md

 Pros of their app over mine...
 * Theirs looks nicer on mobile devices, partly due to nice screen autofill and no risk of webpage scrolling.
 Though, being only an app, their computer compatibility is horrible.
 * Theirs can give you a hint that includes the reason why the move can be made, though their hints are too much.
-Just tell me the TYPE of strategy to look for rather than the exact where and why of it.
+Just tell me the *type* of strategy to look for rather than the exact where and why of it.
 Note that all of their puzzles can be solved using only a small subset of strategies, and watching ads is required to get hints.
 My next goal would be to provide a button that would list which strategies can be currently done.

 # my thoughts

 This is the first time in my life I have focused on making a GUI.
 The experience was, as expected, less mathematical and more organizational, which felt tedious at times (especially CSS), but directly seeing the graphical results was rewarding!
 The code took more time than I expected (4 days), so I now have more empathy for my high school computer-science students who often make GUIs for their projects.
+I got the idea to have a dark-mode setting, but this would be *feature creep* (too much complexity for too little gain).

 Normally, I would be more interested in *generating* (and solving) Sudokus with code, but this has been thoroughly accomplished!
 The code, Tdoku, is at [https://github.com/t-dillon/tdoku](https://github.com/t-dillon/tdoku).
 Using their code, you can generate a random Sudoku by running